Uroboric/pdf_parser_task/README.md

 2.conftest.py
 3.test_parser.py
 ```
-to the absolute path on your local machine
+to the absolute path of pdf file on your local machine.

 ### Run tests
 ```